KushalvDesai/KushalvDesai/README.md

 ## 💫 About Me:
-# Hi I'm Kushal Desai, a comp sci student amateur developer working on small projects here and there
+# Hi I'm Kushal Desai, a comp sci student and amateur developer working on small projects here and there

 👨‍💻 Web Developer | Passionate about creating dynamic and user-friendly websites. <br> <br>
 🎮 Hobbies: Gaming and exploring music to keep the creativity flowing.<br>